viam-devrel/viamcodelabs/site/viamguides/src/pomodoro-bot/pomodoro-bot.md

       ![Manage Keys](assets/manageKeys.png)
       ![Create Key](assets/createKey.png)
       ![Download Key](assets/downloadKey.png)
     * Keep the file in a secure location.
+    * To transfer this file from your PC to Raspberry Pi, you can use SCP command in the following format
+      <br><br>
+      Using hostname
+      ```bash
+         #Format: scp service-account-file.json username@hostname.local:/path/on/raspberrypi
+         scp pomodorobot-service-account-file.json pi@raspberrypi.local:/home/pi/
+      ```
+      Using IP Address
+      ```bash
+         #Format: scp service-account-file-name.json username@ip-address-of-raspberrypi:/path/on/raspberrypi
+         scp pomodorobot-service-account-file.json pi@192.168.1.4:/home/pi/
+      ```

 ### Share Your Calendar with the Service Account